perebaj/jjhandbook/essays/async.md

 Why not create small retros between the guys who worked on some task, pointing out the pros and cons?
 Write a document, and show it in a meeting!
 The thought behind this approach is:

-Give time to your engineers, they should be able to absorb and reflect be themselves.
+Give time to your engineers, they should be able to absorb and reflect by themselves.
 Do that in a meeting without previous mulling, it's a waste of time.

 ## Dailies